dolittle/Studio/Source/DevTool/README.md

 * Open MongoDB button (ReadModels + EventStore)
 * Open in Visual Studio Code support (if installed)

+* Handle errors within containers that are being started (e.g. Mongo not starting) - use RunState.failed for this.

 * Vanir: Maintain pipelines in one place use workflow-dispatch to call these - so we don't need to have the template be maintained.
   Leverage composite runs actions: https://docs.github.com/en/free-pro-team@latest/actions/creating-actions/creating-a-composite-run-steps-action
 * Vanir: Add correct license header to tsconfig.json when selecting a license (except UNLICENSED)